 I just started this a couple of days ago, and there's just been a little temporary stinging, and then copious tears produced.
 I'm not feeling any adverse effects.

-What do you know, dear Eye Doc (or what have you read) about this interesting folk remedy (raw honey dropped into eyes) for treating cataracts?
+What do you know, dear Eye Doc (or what have you read) about this interesting folk remedy (raw honey eye drops) for treating cataracts?

 Have you seen any clinical studies (or do the pharmaceutical eye drop companies not want to lose profits to honey producers)?